 - Albumin or prealbumin levels may be helpful to assess nutritional status and aid in prognostication.

-Similar to decisions about lab studies, decisions about the use of imaging studies for palliative care patients should be consistent with the patient’s goals of care.
+Similar to decisions about lab studies, decisions about the use of imaging studies for patients with serious illness should be consistent with the patient’s goals of care.

 - Radiographs and CT scans can evaluate nausea and abdominal pain caused by constipation or bowel obstruction to guide the use of laxatives, gastrointestinal stents, and venting gastrostomy tubes.

-Although metastatic cancer has a fairly predictable course, other disease courses are more difficult to predict.9 Multiple tools have been developed to assist with prognostication:
+Although metastatic cancer has a fairly predictable course, other disease courses are more difficult to predict.10 Multiple tools have been developed to assist with prognostication

 - Cancer: Eastern Cooperative Oncology Group scale and KPS